MarcoPlain/pathfinding-fx.js/README.md

-# pathfinding-ui.js
+# pathfinding-fx.js

-User interface tools for the pathfinding.js library
+A smooth pathfinding visualizer for websites